Closeup of car tires in winter on the road

 Two car crash on a snowy winter road

-Step 3 – Emergency Food & Water
+Step 3 – Emergency Food & Water for Cold Weather Survival

 Food

 A human can survive for 1-3 months without food!
 A lack of food when stranded in a car during winter is no cause for panic.
 You would, however, find yourself a lot more comfortable if you had something to eat.
-I highly recommend carrying energy bars, beef jerky, dried fruits and nuts and so on.
-Without getting into details, these foods are chosen for a reason as they are suitable to energize and sustain someone in this type of situation.
-Eating also helps warm you up and maintain body temperatures, especially with foods that are slower to digest.

-Meals: Yes, it is Easily Done!
+Meals.
+Yes, it is Easily Done!

 Stove and Pot